haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

     They must be stored in the secret under the key *`tls.crt`* and *`tls.key`*, respectively.

+* Like *config maps*, the maximum size of a secret is approximately `1MB`.
+* For obvious reasons, it's not the best idea to create `YAML` *manifests* for your *secrets* and store them in your version control system, as you do with config maps.

 ## Organizing objects using labels, selectors, and Namespaces

 ## Exposing Pods with Services and Ingresses